aregsar/aregsarblog/blog/2021/redis-configure-laravel-queue/index.md

 QUEUE_CONNECTION=redis
 ```

-Now the QUEUE_CONNECTION will select the `redis` queue connection declared in the `connections` array in the config/queue.php file shown in the next step.
+Configured this way, the `QUEUE_CONNECTION` will select the `redis` queue connection declared in the `connections` array in the `config/queue.php` file shown in the next step.

 ### Step 7 - Modify the configuration in config/queue.php

-Configure the Laravel queue connection in `config/queue.php` to use the queue connection of the Redis server that we added to `config/database.php`.
+Configure the Laravel queue connection in `config/queue.php` to use the redis driver `queue` connection that we added to `config/database.php` in step 5.

-We will also make a slight change by removing the unused REDIS_QUEUE variable used to and hard code the queue name to the fallback value.

 Before: